|

 any of the eight ships had been completed, and only two were

 transferred.
-The previous ships to bear their names, Crescent and
+The previous ships to bear their names, CRESCENT and

-Crusader, had been lost during the war as HMC Ships Fraser and
+CRUSADER, had been lost during the war as HMC Ships FRASER and OTTAWA; this time they retained their names although the transfer

 was made permanent in 1951.
-Crescent
+CRESCENT and CRUSADER were virtually identical to

 differing principally in having only one set of torpedo tubes and in